Now in TestFlight beta · Lifestyle-first wellness · iOS

 So we built Sachi differently.

-You choose only the symptoms, meds, and supplements you care about.
+You choose only the variables, meds, and supplements you care about.
 Enable acne and inositol?
 That's your entire check-in.
-The variables, the questions, the interface: all built for PCOS from day one, grounded in peer-reviewed research.
+The variables, the questions, the interface: all built for PCOS, inspired by peer-reviewed research.

 See changes over weeks and months.
 Walk into your next appointment with real data on your phone, not a vague memory of when something started.

-61% of the women we asked had tried tracking before, but there's still no comprehensive tool built for them.
-PCOS affects 1 in 10 women of reproductive age.
+61% of the women we surveyed had tried tracking before.
+There's still no comprehensive tool built for them.

 Pick what matters.
 Track it in 30 seconds.